shoeffner/mthesis/src/gaze_library.md

 [^quoteibug]: [https://ibug.doc.ic.ac.uk/resources/facial-point-annotations/](https://ibug.doc.ic.ac.uk/resources/facial-point-annotations/), Accessed: 2018-01-10.

-A similar notice accompanies Gaze.
-To avoid problems and allow commercial applications, initially the five landmarks model was tried to be incorporated into Gaze.
+A similar notice accompanies \Gaze{}.
+To avoid problems and allow commercial applications, initially the five landmarks model was tried to be incorporated into \Gaze{}.
 But the five landmarks selected by King do not perform well to estimate the head pose in 3D as is explained in @sec:head-pose-estimation-1.
 Thus the 68 landmarks model was chosen, resulting in this license disagreement.